Two men sentenced to federal prison for destroying police car in George Floyd protest

 "I know what I did was wrong, and I want to serve punishment for it," West said.
 "It was impulsive.
 I followed the crowd.
 I should have been a leader, not a follower."

-The death of Floyd, a Black man, after a White police officer knelt on his neck during an arrest last year in Minneapolis triggered racial justice protests across the nation.
+The death of Floyd, a Black man, after a White police officer knelt on his neck during an arrest last year in Minneapolis, triggered racial justice protests across the nation.
 The officer, Derek Chauvin, was sentenced to 22 1/2 years in prison for murder.

 The Associated Press contributed to this report.